 In classrooms we give brakes.
-If you need to eat or use the rest room then you won’t have the maximum attention.
+If you need to eat or use the restroom then you won’t have the maximum attention.
 If you have several subjects to study, work on one for a while, take a break and then change to another.

-Writers are encouraged to work on one project for a while take a break and then return for another “massed effort.”
+Writers are encouraged to work on one project for a while, take a break and then return for another “massed effort.”
 String together enough of those bursts of focus and the post or book gets done.
 Sitting staring at the blank page leaves a lot of blank pages in memory.

 8. Break tasks up into small steps.

 You can’t eat an elephant in one bite.
-Most worthwhile projects cannot be done at one sitting or standing.
+Most worthwhile projects cannot be done in one sitting or standing.
 Structure you project so you can do one step at a time and over a period of time you will get it done.
 Trying to work on all the aspects of a project at once is a recipe for disaster.